 28. Evidence considered by the Board indicated that there is scope to develop a clearer pathway for independent provider views to feed into the Task Group, informed by the engagement work which is already undertaken by the ASC department.
 A clearer pathway of this kind could help the council's employment and skills strategy be informed by a more developed picture of the needs of the sector.
 Given the size and importance of the independent sector, the Board concluded that there is a need to more closely align the activities of the Employability and Skills Team with the work being undertaken within the ASC department and with the independent sector itself.
-This should include considering whether the membership of the Task Group could be expanded to incorporate independent sector representation.
-The Board also considered that given the scale of challenges facing the sector, that the Task Group should be reconvened as soon as practicable and that further steps should be taken to promote the work of the Task Group within the independent sector.
+This should include considering whether the membership of the Task Group could be expanded to incorporate independent sector, that the Task Group should be reconvened as soon as practicable and that further steps should be taken to promote the work of the Task Group within the independent sector.